samiranne/l-space-flask/README.md

 Run venv to create the virtual environment.

 ```
-source .venv/bin/activate # if using a Windows Command Line, just run .venv/Scripts/activate
+source .venv/bin/activate # if using a Windows Command Line, run .venv/Scripts/activate instead
 ```

 Verify that the above command ran successfully by checking that `(.venv)` is prepended to your bash prompt.